 - You may be given medicine in your IV to help you relax or make you drowsy.
 You will get medicine called anesthesia to prevent pain and keep you comfortable during surgery.

-- Caregivers will clean your abdomen with soap and water.
+- Healthcare providers will clean your abdomen with soap and water.
 A laparoscope and other small tools will be put into 3 or 4 small incisions made in your abdomen.
 After your operation, your incisions will be closed with stitches or staples.
 Adhesive strips or bandages may also be put over the incisions.
 It is normal to have bruises at the incision sites.
 The bruises should fade in about a week.

 You are taken to a room where your heart and breathing will be monitored.
 Do not get out of bed until your caregiver says it is okay.
 A bandage may cover wounds to help prevent infection.
 You may be able to go home after some time passes.
 An adult will need to drive you home and should stay with you for 24 hours.
 If you cannot go home, you will be taken to a hospital room.

 CONTACT YOUR HEALTHCARE PROVIDER IF: